Attested: Navimago regentium at position 44 in the Ravenna Cosmography

 Where: Uncertain.
 It has become customary to emend this name to *Noviomagno *regnentium and to locate it at Chichester or else the grand villa at Fishbourne attributed to a client king ?Togodumnus.
 However, it may be better to look elsewhere, and a strong candidate is the promontory fort jutting into the river Itchen at Bitterne, which used to be assigned (probably wrongly) to Clausentum.

 Name Origin: Latin navis meant ‘ship’, but in place names it seems to have meant river.
 Either way, this site should be beside water.
 The -magus part was a common element in early place-names, such as Maromago, and probably meant something like ‘power place, administrative centre’, from PIE *magh- ‘to have power’.
 The regentium part is Latin for ‘of the rulers (plural)’.

-Notes: See about Ptolemy's Ρηγνοι people for a discussion of the difficulties raised by Reg-, which also occurs in this area in RC's Regno and possibly in Raxtomessasenua.
+Notes: See about Ptolemy's Ρηγνοι people for a discussion of the difficulties raised by Reg-, in an area where the Cosmography also lists Regno and Raxtomessasenua.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.
 Last edited 12 April 2020.
 To main Menu.